mendix/docs/content/developerportal/app-store/app-store-overview.md

 ## 1 Introduction

 The [Mendix App Store](https://appstore.home.mendix.com/index3.html) is a vibrant marketplace containing complete sample apps that can be used right away as well as various add-ons (connectors, widgets, and modules) that can be used to build custom apps more quickly.
-In the Mendix App Store, you can browse all the components, get what you need, and share the components you have created.
+In the Mendix App Store, you can browse all the content, get what you need, and share the content you have created.

 This document describes the different sections of the Mendix App Store.